Purpose

 Use a proper .gitignore and ensure that no extra

 files are present in the repo.
-Do not commit any of the
+Never commit any of the

 following: